-If you're serious about exporting – whether you're just starting out or about to enter a new overseas market – you'll need a comprehensive strategy.
+Serious about exporting?
+Whether you're just starting out or about to enter a new overseas market, you'll need a comprehensive strategy.

 - Get to know your competitors.
-Knowing who you'll be up against in your new market helps identify how to position your product and/or service, and how to price your exports.
+Knowing who you'll be up against in your new market helps identify how to position your product or service, and how to price your exports.

 - Be risk aware.
 Any new market may present political, legal, taxation or other market-specific risks and challenges.
 If you're aware of the risks – you'll know how to manage them.

 - Find a way in.
-Have a clear market entry strategy that sets out how your product and/or service will be delivered to your target market.
+Have a clear market entry strategy that sets out how your product or service gets delivered to your target market.

 - Think about tariffs.
 Tariffs vary across product type and market and should be carefully considered when choosing an export destination.

 - Get the paperwork right.
-Without certified export documentation, you might not get paid, or your customer may not be able to assume ownership of your product and/or service.
+Without certified export documentation, you might not get paid, or your customer may not be able to assume ownership of your product or service.

 - Work out the logistics.
-Freight and logistics costs depend on your exporting method.
-Once you've decided on which method to use, consider your product's size, weight, value and perishability.
+Freight and logistics costs depend on your exporting method: once you've decided on which one to use, consider your product's size, weight, value and perishability.

 - Secure your funding.
 A detailed financial plan and adequate funding are essential.
-Banks remain the easiest source of funds – but there are other options.
+Banks remain the most accessible source of funds, but there are other options.